robinduckett/robinduckett.github.io/_posts/2020-04-30-Project-Release-CLB-Tools.markdown

 [![Screenshot of background](/images/clb-output.png)](/images/clb-output.png)

+## Code

 [Take a look at the code](https://github.com/robinduckett/clb-tools) and laugh at how embarrasingly easy it was and how long it took me.

-##

 Peace!